Skip to main content

 Institutional deployment patterns

-• Enterprise email security platforms have integrated AI text classification as a supplementary signal alongside traditional URL/attachment analysis, but report that it adds marginal detection improvement over behavioral and structural analysis.
+• Enterprise email security platforms integrate AI text classification as a supplementary signal alongside URL/attachment analysis, but behavioral and structural analysis provide stronger detection than content classification alone.

-• Security awareness programs are being retrained to de-emphasize linguistic signals (“look for typos”) and emphasize behavioral signals (“verify before acting on urgency”).
+• Security awareness programs are being retrained to de-emphasize linguistic signals and emphasize behavioral signals.

-• Law enforcement (FBI, Europol) has issued advisories specifically addressing AI-enhanced phishing, noting that traditional consumer-facing advice about identifying phishing through poor grammar is no longer reliable.
+• Law enforcement (FBI, Europol) has issued advisories that traditional consumer advice about identifying phishing through poor grammar is no longer reliable.

 Regulatory context

 The EU AI Act does not specifically address AI-generated phishing but requires transparency when AI systems interact with individuals.
-The NIS2 Directive mandates incident reporting for significant cyber incidents, which includes successful phishing campaigns.
-NIST Cybersecurity Framework 2.0 addresses phishing under its Identify and Protect functions, with email authentication (SPF/DKIM/DMARC) as a baseline control.
+The NIS2 Directive mandates incident reporting for significant cyber incidents, including successful phishing campaigns.
+NIST CSF 2.0 addresses phishing under Identify and Protect, with email authentication as a baseline control.

 Where Detection Fits in AI Threat Response